MUBENDIRAN/CloudShare/README.md

 # CloudShare

-CloudShare is a serverless file-sharing service built on AWS, focused on quick, temporary transfers.
-It uses Lambda, S3, DynamoDB, and a 24-hour TTL cleanup system.
-Deployment is automated through GitHub Actions.
+CloudShare is a serverless, temporary file-sharing service built entirely on AWS.
+Users can upload a file, receive a short access code, and share it with someone else to download the file.
+Everything is automated, short-lived, and fully serverless.

 ## How It Works

 1. **Upload**
-   The user uploads a file (e.g., `photo.jpg`, 2 MB JPEG).
+   The user selects a file and uploads it through the web interface.

 2. **Code Generation**
-   A Lambda function creates a unique access code such as `AB12CD34`.
+   A Lambda function generates a unique access code (e.g., `AB12CD34`) for the file.

-3. **Storage in S3**
+3. **Temporary Storage in S3**
-   The file is saved to S3 with the correct metadata:
+   The uploaded file is stored in Amazon S3 with the correct metadata.
-   - `ContentType: image/jpeg`
-   - `ContentDisposition: filename="photo.jpg"`
+   S3 is also used to host the frontend website.

-4. **Record in DynamoDB**
+4. **Tracking in DynamoDB**
-   The system stores:
+   DynamoDB stores:
-   - `code: AB12CD34`
-   - `filename: photo.jpg`
-   - `filetype: image/jpeg`
+   - the generated access code
+   - the original filename
+   - the MIME type
-   - `ttl: <UNIX timestamp 24h from upload>`
+   - a TTL timestamp for cleanup

-5. **Frontend Display**
+5. **Code Display**
-   The generated code is shown to the user for 30 seconds.
+   The frontend shows the generated code, and it automatically disappears after 30 seconds.

 6. **Receiving**
-   The recipient enters the code on the Receive page.
+   The recipient enters the access code on the Receive page.

-7. **Presigned URL**
+7. **Presigned URL Delivery**
-   A Lambda function returns a presigned download URL containing:
+   A Lambda function validates the code and returns a presigned S3 download URL.
-   - the original filename
-   - the correct content type
+   This URL is valid for **1 hour**.

 8. **Download**
-   The file downloads and opens with the correct file type.
+   The user downloads the file using the presigned link, with the correct filename and MIME type preserved.

-9. **Expiration**
+9. **Expiration & Cleanup**
+   Files stay available in the cloud for **24 hours**.
-   After 24 hours:
+   After that:
    - the S3 object is deleted
-   - the DynamoDB entry expires
+   - the DynamoDB record expires
    - the access code becomes invalid

 ## Tech Stack

-- **AWS Lambda** – file upload and download handlers
+- **AWS Lambda** – backend logic
-- **AWS S3** – file storage
+- **Amazon S3** – file storage + static website hosting
-- **AWS DynamoDB** – metadata + TTL expiration
+- **Amazon DynamoDB** – code/file metadata + TTL expiration
+- **API Gateway (REST)** – interface between frontend and Lambda
+- **CloudFront** – HTTPS layer for the static site
-- **GitHub Actions** – CI/CD
+- **GitHub Actions** – CI/CD deployment for the project
+- **CloudWatch** – logs and monitoring for Lambda
-- **Frontend** – upload and receive interface
+- **Frontend** – static HTML/CSS/JS

 ## Purpose

-A minimal, secure, temporary file-sharing tool with no accounts and no persistent data.
+A minimal, serverless, no-account file-sharing tool designed for quick, temporary transfers with automatic cleanup.